Vanambadi: Production

 Vanambadi is a remake of the Bengali film Sesh Porichoy.
 It was produced by K. Murukesan and Kannadasan, directed and photographed by G. R. Nathan, written by Valampuri Somanathan, and edited by S. Surya.
 It was the last film for T. R. Rajakumari as an actress.

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan and lyrics for all songs were written by Kannadasan.
+The soundtrack was composed by K. V. Mahadevan and the lyrics for all songs were written by Kannadasan.
 The song "Gangaikarai" is set in Abheri raga, and "Thookanna Kuruvi" is set in "Suddha Dhanyasi with Charukesi".
-For the song "Kadavul Manithanai", Kannadasan initially wrote the lyrics "Avan Kadhalithe Vedhanaiyil Saaga Vendum" to which singer T. M. Soundararajan objected as he was religious and would not sing lines which degrade god and suggested to change the lyrics.
+For the song "Kadavul Manithanai", Kannadasan initially wrote the lyrics "Avan Kadhalithe Vedhanaiyil Saaga Vendum" to which singer T. M. Soundararajan objected as he was religious and would not sing lines which degrade god and suggested changing the lyrics.
 Kannadasan finally changed the lyrics to "Vaada Vendum".

 Release and reception

 Vanambadi was released on 9 March 1963.
 Kanthan of Kalki positively reviewed the film, saying the titular skylark was singing well.
 The film was commercially successful, and Devika was particularly appreciated for playing the double role.